findingtheforest/findingtheforest.github.io/_posts/2016-04-17-disadvantageous-evolution-of-advertising.md

 But somewhere out there is Person B--tons of people clicking on ads as they fly by.
 Make no mistake, these people exist and are huge in number--after all, they support this entire industry.
 They’ll click on ads for products they’ve never heard of.
 Person B is an entire demographic.

-When I did Facebook advertising for a side project ((shameless self-promotion)[http://beerpilgrimage.com]), I found myself unconvinced that the audience that clicks on Facebook ads had much overlap with my product’s target audience.
+When I did Facebook advertising for (a side project)[http://beerpilgrimage.com] (shameless self-promotion), I found myself unconvinced that the audience that clicks on Facebook ads had much overlap with my product’s target audience.
 Is there a big overlap between the local-vore, craft beer loving audience and the audience that clicks on internet ads?
 Framed a different way, is there a big overlap between people who will click on an online ad for a new product and people who will venture a trip to an unheard of brewery?

 Regardless of the resonance that my brand may have with this ad-clicking audience, the fact remains that this _is_ an audience, and this audience should be considered when deciding whether or not this kind of targeted advertising is appropriate.